Functional Programming in Python: When and How to Use It

 How Well Does Python Support Functional Programming?

-To support functional programming, it’s useful if a function in a given programming language has two abilities:
+To support functional programming, it’s beneficial if a function in a given programming language can do these two things:

-Python plays nicely in both these respects.
-As you’ve learned previously in this series, everything in a Python program is an object.
-All objects in Python have more or less equal stature, and functions are no exception.
+Python plays nicely in both respects.
+Everything in Python is an object, and all objects in Python have more or less equal stature.
+Functions are no exception.

 In Python, functions are first-class citizens.
-That means functions have the same characteristics as values like strings and numbers.
-Anything you would expect to be able to do with a string or number you can do with a function as well.
+This means that functions have the same characteristics as values like strings and numbers.
+Anything you would expect to be able to do with a string or number, you can also do with a function.

 For example, you can assign a function to a variable.
-You can then use that variable the same as you would use the function itself:
+You can then use that variable the same way you would use the function itself:

 Python